-Direct observation of practical skills (DOPS) (12 mandated in Year 1 and 11 mandated in Year 2)
+Direct observation of practical skills (DOPS) (12 mandated in ST3 and 11 in ST4)

-12 DOPS will be required in year 1 and 11 DOPS in year 2.
+12 DOPS will be required in ST3 and 11 DOPS in ST4.
 These are specified in the lists below.
 Trainees will need to select the pertinent assessment from the options on the DOPs form found via the Learning Environment for Pathology Trainees (LEPT) system.

-- 1. Experience with specimen reception procedures - 2.
-Understanding and awareness of IQA and EQA - 3.
-Carry out and present a clinical or laboratory audit - 4.
-Participate in a journal club, demonstrating ability to critically appraise - 5.
-Carry out a teaching activity - 6.
-Demonstrate competence in duty biochemist activity - 7.
-Operation of a centrifuge - 8.
-Assessment of pipette technique - 9.
-Assessment of preparation of solutions including appropriate calculations - 10.
-Carrying out a calibration curve experiment including standardisation - 11.
-Experience with operation of an automated analyser - 12.
+- 1. Experience with specimen reception procedures. - 2.
+Understanding and awareness of IQA and EQA. - 3.
+Carry out and present a clinical or laboratory audit. - 4.
+Participate in a journal club, demonstrating ability to critically appraise. - 5.
+Carry out a teaching activity. - 6.
+Demonstrate competence in duty biochemist activity. - 7.
+Operation of a centrifuge. - 8.
+Assessment of pipette technique. - 9.
+Assessment of preparation of solutions including appropriate calculations. - 10.
+Carrying out a calibration curve experiment including standardisation. - 11.
+Experience with operation of an automated analyser. - 12.
 Demonstrate of common POCT devices - a.
 Glucometer - b.
 Blood gas analyser - c.
 Urinalysis (procedure only in case trainee is colour blind) - d.
 Pregnancy testing

-- 1. Awareness of EQA and demonstration of ability to investigate and address issues in this area - 2.
-Carry out and present a clinical or laboratory audit - 3.
-Participate in a journal club, demonstrating ability to critically appraise - 4.
-Carry out teaching activity - 5.
-Demonstrate competence in duty biochemist activity - 6.
-Demonstrate providing advice to a colleague in writing and/or verbally - 7.
-Operation of a spectrophotometer - 8.
-Operation of an osmometer - 9.
-Carry out an HPLC/mass spectrometry experiment - 10.
-Carry out electrophoresis - 11.
-Operation of common POCT devices (all required to satisfy this DOP criterion)
+- 1. Awareness of EQA and demonstration of ability to investigate and address issues in this area. - 2.
+Carry out and present a clinical or laboratory audit. - 3.
+Participate in a journal club, demonstrating ability to critically appraise. - 4.
+Carry out teaching activity. - 5.
+Demonstrate competence in duty biochemist activity. - 6.
+Demonstrate providing advice to a colleague in writing and/or verbally. - 7.
+Operation of a spectrophotometer. - 8.
+Operation of an osmometer. - 9.
+Carry out an HPLC/mass spectrometry experiment. - 10.
+Carry out electrophoresis. - 11.
+Plan and perform the following key validation/verification experiments either separately or as for a whole method (all required to satisfy this DOP criterion). - a.
+Accuracy - b.
+Imprecision